@Lloyd / Writing /

 In software products, failure demand can look like…

-At Tradeshift, I was in charge of data and analytics.
-I spent time on many such reports.
+I’ve spent too much time on such reports.
 A customer would be confused about an integration or the performance of some part of the system, so they’d demand a report to verify the data.
 Then they’d want it permanently in the product “just in case.”
 An exec would get involved, promise it, and suddenly you’re building features to compensate for fuck-ups you never should’ve made in the first place.

 This happens with colleagues too.
 Customer-facing teams aren’t excited about new features.
 They ask… “Does it actually work?”

 This loop is painful to escape.
 A bad data migration means customers assume all data is wrong, even when their own inputs are the problem.
-They stop debugging on their end.
-They stop trusting their eyes.
+They’ll stop debugging on their end, and stop trusting their eyes.
 Every issue becomes your issue.

 The cognitive overhead they’re willing to spend debugging drops to zero.
-Why would they waste time investigating when the system is “always broken”?
+Why would they waste time investigating when they can assume it’s your problem?

 Failure demand is systemic

-A 2017 NHS study showed that primary care systems are not performing well, which often generates demand that gets sent to emergency departments.
-The initial system failed, so now a more expensive system has to compensate.
+A 2017 NHS study found that underperforming primary care systems push demand to emergency departments.
+The initial system fails, so a more expensive one compensates.

 Leadership creates failure demand when they measure the wrong things.
 When you reward teams for shipping new features instead of improving existing ones.
 When quarterly goals incentivize rushing half-baked work out the door.
 Unfortunately, and perhaps unfairly, I’ve come to associate these issues with VC-backed companies.

 It’s easy to treat the symptom instead of the cause.
-Hire more support staff.
+Hire more support staff!
 Build escalation processes.
-They add customer success managers.
+Add customer success managers.
 All of these are responses to failure demand, not solutions to it.

 It’s not possible to fix this by cutting corners - the reason you’re in this mess is because culturally… you cut corners!
 Skip proper error messages and the complexity moves to support tickets.
 Skip documentation and it moves to customer success.
 Ship a half-baked feature and it moves to escalations and emergency calls.
 The complexity doesn’t disappear.
 It just shows up somewhere - often somewhere more expensive.